-The ESG-TS is the Provider's documentation of employee hours charged against Emergency Solutions Grant activities.
+The regular ESG and ESG COVID-19 Case Management Timesheet is the Provider's documentation of employee hours charged against the Emergency Solutions Grant and Other Program activities.
+The timesheet must reflect 100% of his/her working hours.

 This form is required whenever reimbursement with ESG funds is requested for employee pay.